 Erik Peers with international performer Rocio Lequio from Buenos Aires

-Video shows Rocio Lequio, from DNI Buenos Aires dancing a traditional Tango with Erik Peers at Montecasino in 2012.
+Video shows Rocio Lequio, from DNI Buenos Aires dancing a traditional Tango with Erik Peers at Montecasino.

 Tango la Plata in Johannesburg, South Africa, is dedicated to the Argentine Tango.
 The name la Plata is derived from Rio de la Plata, the river on which Buenos Aires is located.
 Plata literally means silver.
 So Tango la Plata is Silver Tango.
 Smooth, fine, beautiful and inherently valuable.